Buddy Rogers (wrestler): Personal life

 In 1989, while Rogers was eating a turkey sandwich at a hoagie shop in Florida, a 6 ft 2 in 230 lb man in his late 20s began verbally abusing two female employees.
-Rogers told the man to quiet down so he could eat his sandwich in peace, but the man called him old and challenged him to a fight.
-Rogers shoved the man into a wall, leading to the man throwing a chair at him.
-Rogers fought back and the man was vaulted five feet into a refrigerator.
-Rogers nailed him in the stomach and the man flew into the kitchen.
+Rogers told the man to stop shouting, but the man called him “old” and challenged him to a fight.
+Rogers proceeded to push the man into a wall, leading to the man throwing a chair at him.
+Rogers fought back and threw the man five feet into a refrigerator.
+Rogers then hit him in the stomach, knocking him into the kitchen.
 He then held onto Rogers' hair repeatedly telling him to stop, fleeing the shop afterwards.
-Rogers, who received 14 stitches after the fight, stated to a reporter that the man calling him old was the worst part of the incident, then saying "Hell, I'm only 68, that's not so old."
+Rogers, who received 14 stitches after the fight, stated to a reporter that the man calling him “old” was the worst part of the incident, then saying "Hell, I'm only 68, that's not so old."

 Death

 In early 1992, Rogers’ health deteriorated.
 He had a broken arm and suffered three strokes, two of them occurring on the same day.
-At his own request he was not placed on life-support and died on June 26, 1992 at the age of 71.
+At his own request he was not placed on life-support and died on June 26, 1992, at the age of 71.
 Other reports suggest that his death was as the result of a heart attack.
 He had previously suffered a fall at a supermarket and subsequently underwent heart-bypass surgery.